East Frisia: History

 After 1465 one of the last chieftains from the house of Cirksena was made a count by Emperor Frederick III and accepted the sovereignty of the Holy Roman Empire.
 However, in 1514 the emperor ordered that a duke of Saxony should be the heir to the count of East Frisia.
 Count Edzard of East Frisia refused to accept this order and was outlawed.
 Twenty-four German dukes and princes invaded Frisia with their armies.
 Despite their numerical superiority they failed to defeat Edzard, and in 1517 the emperor had to accept Edzard and his descendants as counts of East Frisia.

 East Frisia played an important role in the Reformation period.
 Menno Simons, founder of the Mennonite church, found refuge there.

 In 1654 the counts of East Frisia, seated at Aurich, were elevated to the rank of princes.
 Their power, however, remained limited because of a number of factors.
 Externally East Frisia became a satellite of the Netherlands, Dutch garrisons being stationed in different cities permanently.
-Important cities like Emden were autonomously administrated by their citizens, the Prince not having much influence on them.
+Important cities like Emden were autonomously administered by their citizens, the Prince not having much influence on them.
 A Frisian Parliament, the Ostfreesk Landschaft, was an assembly of different social groups of East Frisia, jealously protecting the traditional rights and freedoms of the Frisians against the Prince.
 East Frisian independence ended in 1744, when the region was taken over by Prussia after the last Cirksena prince had died without issue.
 There was no resistance to this takeover, since it had been arranged by contract beforehand.
 Prussia respected the traditional autonomy of the Frisians, governed by the Frisian chancellor Sebastian Homfeld.

 In 1806 East Frisia (now called Oostfreesland) was annexed by the Napoleonic Kingdom of Holland and later became part of the French Empire.
 Most of East Frisia was renamed the Département Ems-Oriental, while a small strip of land, the Rheiderland, became part of the Dutch Département Ems-Occidental.
 The French Emperor Napoléon I undertook the greatest reform of Frisian society in history: He introduced mayors, where the local administration was still in the hands of autonomous groups of elders (like the Diekgreven, Kerkenolderlings etc.), introduced the Code Civil and reformed the ancient Frisian naming system by newly introducing family names in 1811.
 In the following years the East Frisians registered their family names, often depending on their father's name, area or (if unfree) master.

-After the Napoleonic Wars East Frisia occupied first by Prussian and the Russian soldiers in 1813 was re-annexed by Prussia.
+After the Napoleonic Wars East Frisia was occupied first by Prussian and then by Russian soldiers and in 1813 was it was re-annexed by Prussia.
 However, in 1815, Prussia had to cede East Frisia to the Kingdom of Hanover, which itself was annexed by Prussia in 1866.